StarKRE22/Atomic/README.md

 //Despawn entity
 character.Despawn();
 ```

+## Using Odin Inspector
+> [!TIP]
+> For better **debugging**, **configuration**, and **visualization** of game state, we **optionally recommend** using [Odin Inspector](https://assetstore.unity.com/packages/tools/utilities/odin-inspector-and-serializer-89041).
+> The framework **works without Odin**, but Odin makes inspection and tweaking much easier.

+## Using Atomic Rider Plugin
+> [!TIP]
+> For better **code generation** and more convenient workflow in Rider, we **optionally recommend** installing the [Atomic Rider Plugin](https://github.com/Prylor/atomic-rider-plugin).
+> The framework works **without Atomic Rider Plugin**, but with the plugin, code generation and development experience in Rider become smoother and more powerful than in Unity alone.

+## Documentation
+Atomic Framework consists of three main modules, each with its own detailed documentation that you can access via the links below:
+- **[Atomic.Elements](https://github.com/StarKRE22/Atomic/tree/main/Assets/Plugins/Atomic/Elements/Docs/Manual.md)** — modular and reusable components for Unity development ⚙️
+- **[Atomic.Entities](https://github.com/StarKRE22/Atomic/tree/main/Assets/Plugins/Atomic/Entities/Docs/Manual.md)** — manage and deploy entities across project architecture 🏗️
+- **[Atomic.EventBus](https://github.com/StarKRE22/Atomic/tree/main/Assets/Plugins/Atomic/EventBus/Docs/Manual.md)** — high-performance event handling system ⚡

 ## Theory
 This section explains the **core concepts** behind the Atomic Framework and how they work together.